Mike O'Koren: College career

 On a talent-laden 1977 UNC team as a freshman he averaged 13.9 points per game, scored 21 points against Duke in the ACC championship game and had 31 in the NCAA semi-finals against UNLV.
 As a sophomore his scoring rose to 17.8.
 He scored in double figures every game and was second nationally with a 64.3 field goal percentage.

 In 1979, Carolina was picked to finish third or lower in all the 1979 ACC pre-season polls.
 But, Dudley Bradley, the nation's best defensive player, and Al Wood, one of the top shooters in the college game, each improved their play on the opposite ends of the court.
 With O'Koren already proven as a fine all-around player, the Tar Heels posted a 23–6 record, tied for first place in the league's regular-season race, swept the ACC Tournament and finished third nationally in the final coaches' poll.

 O'Koren was at his best in the biggest games.
 He grabbed a career-high 20 rebounds, scored 17 points, handed out seven assists and had four steals in a 74-68 homecourt win over Duke.
 He also held Gene Banks scoreless in the second half of that game.
 He finished with 22 points and five assists in a double overtime win over Virginia.
+In the 1980 ACC Tournament, O'Koren connected on all eight of his field goal attempts along with four steals in the first half versus Wake Forest.
 In the ACC Tournament finals against Duke he had 18 points and 11 rebounds.
 He scored Carolina's final 10 points that day in a 71–63 victory.

 As of 2013, O'Koren was the only player in North Carolina history to have scored at least 1,500 points (1,765), 800 rebounds (815) and 300 assists (348).
 He also had 183 steals and a career field goal percentage of 57.2.

 Professional playing career

 In his NBA career, O'Koren played in 407 games and scored a total of 3,355 points.
+O'Koren was the best player in the league for games played November 12th, 1980, when he posted 28 points on 12-16 from the floor and 4-4 from the free throw line, 16 rebounds, 7 assists and three steals versus the Denver Nuggets.
 His best year as a professional came during the 1981–82 season as a member of the Nets, appearing in 80 games and averaging 11.4 ppg.
+On February 10th, 1982, O'Koren stole the ball on three consecutive plays from the Detroit Pistons in a minute of game clock.

 In 1985, an analysis performed by USA Today crowned O'Koren the NBA's "Mr. Average", based on the league's players' ages, heights, weights and statistics.
 When informed he was the NBA's average man, O'Koren said: "I don't consider myself above average or below anyone.
 I guess that's what makes me average."